-Microsoft Surface Pro 3 review: Is it still the hybrid tablet worth owning?
+Microsoft Surface Pro 3 review: Superb value, but no longer the best hybrid tablet - for now

 Third time lucky, Microsoft strikes gold with the Surface Pro 3

 The Surface Pro 3 is the flagship of Microsoft’s Surface family, the big, pricier brother to the recently released Surface 3.
 The Pro ups the ante with a larger 12in display, a vastly more potent Intel Core processor and a nippy SSD.
 But is all that enough to back up Microsoft’s claims that this is "the tablet that can replace your laptop?"
 After all, not only does the machine have competition from Windows tablets, it now also faces the iPad Pro (and we've written a direct comparison if you're interested in how they compare).
 So it is still the hybrid to beat?